KirbyZX/IndigoPixel/README.md

-# An Indigo Pixel creation
+# Introduction

+Welcome to the inaugural game of Indigo Pixel studio!